-Art trail under the watchful eye of curator Jan Hoet Jr. and Melanie Deboutte
+Art route under the supervision of curator Jan Hoet Jr. and Melanie Deboutte

-Adriaen Brouwer often makes fun of people and their behaviour in his work.
-Just like Bruegel.
-He also mocks himself, by presenting himself as a drinking brother, surrounded by friendly artists.
+In his work Adriaen Brouwer occasionally pokes fun at people and their behaviour.
+In the true spirit of Brueghel.
+He also mocks himself, by depicting himself as a tippler, surrounded by artist friends.

 The mockery with those who exceeded standards, it happened for centuries in public.
 Almost ritual.
 With loud music and folksongs, in a procession, daubing facades … Call it a kind of people’s justice.